 Drew Mechler Drum Teacher

-Drew is new to the Nashville School of Rock staff but has been a member of the School of Rock family for quite some time now.
-Having played drums for most of his life, he jumped right into the Performance Program at age 12 at the Somerville School of Rock in New Jersey, quickly joining the House Band soon after.
-He was a member of the school until he graduated and became a drum instructor for them in 2016.
+Drew Mechler is new to the School of Rock Nashville staff but has been a member of the School of Rock family for quite some time now.
+Having played drums for most of his life, he jumped right into the Performance Program at age 12 at School of Rock Somerville in New Jersey, quickly joining the House Band soon after.
+He was a member of the school until he graduated and became a drum teacher for them in 2016.
 He then left for Tennessee to pursue a degree in Music Business with an emphasis in Audio Production.
 Drew’s many inspirations span everywhere from modern progressive rock icons Matt Garstka and Tosin Abasi of Animals as Leaders and Matt Halpern of Periphery, to pop and hip-hop artists such as Twenty-One Pilots and Logic.
 Drew currently plays in his band Ambrose, who just released their debut full-length LP entitled “Adama.”
 He is a drum teacher at School of Rock Nashville.